> Skip to content

 The Special Relationship

-Australia and the British monarchy have an undeniably special relationship, yet they have always made for an odd couple: the rebellious, egalitarian nation wedded to an ancient symbol of social inequality.
-So what is the magic the royals hold over Australians?
+Australia and the British monarchy have always made for an odd couple: the young, rebellious, egalitarian nation wed to the ancient symbol of power and social inequality.
+How have the royals come to be as popular now as they ever were?
+What is the magic the royals hold over Australians?

 Read more